 MATH 0325 - Foundations of Mathematical Reasoning.
 This course surveys a variety of mathematical topics needed to prepare students for college level statistics or quantitative reasoning for algebra-based courses.
 Topics include: numeracy with an emphasis on estimation and fluency with large numbers; evaluating expressions and formulas; rates, ratios, and proportions; percentages; solving equations; linear models; date interpretations including graphs and tables; verbal, algebraic and graphical representations of functions; exponential models.
-This course carries institutional credit but may not be used for degree credit and is not intended for transfer to a senior college.
-Three lecture and one lab hour each week.
-Prerequisite: MATH 0310 or equivalent or TSIA score 340 or higher and DE Level 4 or higher.
-Lab fee.
+This course will not count toward a degree and is not intended for transfer.
+Corequisite of NCBM 0125 may be required based on TSIA scores and degree plan.
+Three lecture and one lab hours each week.